Quality assurance standards for adhesive bonding technology and fiber composite technology

 © Fraunhofer IFAM

-Core element 3: - Verification of product and process safety
+Core element 3: Verification management of product and process safety

-The fact that an adhesively bonded joint or a fibre composite component must be designed in such a way that its real loading is always less than the maximum load capacity is the »state of the art«.
-What is new in the context of the aforementioned QA standards for adhesive bonding technology and fibre composite technology is that this must be ensured with the involvement of the supervisory personnel (adhesive bonding technology: ABC/fibre composite technology: CC) and the verification process must be documented in a traceable manner.
+The fact that an adhesively bonded joint or fiber composite component must be dimensioned in such a way that the actual loading is always lower than the maximum load capacity is the »state of the art« in terms of content.
+What is new in the context of the aforementioned QA standards for adhesive bonding technology and fiber composite technology is that this must be ensured with the participation of supervisory staff (adhesive bonding technology: ABC/fiber composite technology: CC) and that the verification process must be documented in a comprehensible manner.

-The supervisory personnel (adhesive bonding technology: abc/fibre composite technology: CC) must be involved in the release process.
+The supervisory staff (adhesive bonding technology: ABC/fiber composite technology: CC) must be involved in the release.

-The verification itself can be carried out in the following four ways:
+The verification management itself can be carried out in the following four paths:

-In computational verification, the loading of the adhesively bonded joint or the fibre composite component is determined using calculations, standards or real data.
-The load, environment and manufacturing conditions are transferred to a model, the loading is calculated and compared with the load capacity.
-This method is particularly suitable if the real conditions can be easily modelled.
-However, this verification method entails uncertainties due to computational abstraction and could involve a great deal of effort in determining the characteristic values.
+In the case of the calculation-based verification process, the loading on the adhesively bonded joint or the fiber composite component is determined on the basis of calculations, standards or real data.
+In this process, the loading, environment and manufacturing conditions are transferred to a model, the loading is calculated and compared with the load capacity.
+This method is particularly suitable when the real conditions can be easily represented mathematically.
+However, this verification process entails uncertainties due to mathematical abstraction and could involve a great deal of work in determining the characteristic values.

 2. Component testing

-In component testing, adhesively bonded joints or fibre composite components are tested in a test bench under real conditions or conditions modelled on reality.
-Loads and environments as well as manufacturing influences are applied.
-The global/local failure of the adhesively bonded joint or the fibre composite component is observed and measured and the reserve and safety are shown, for example, with the help of overload or a longer load duration.
-This method offers direct verification on the structure without the uncertainty of mathematical abstraction and represents a cost-effective method for small test components.
-However, the verification of low failure probabilities is rather difficult, as is the realisation of complex test conditions (e.g. temperature changes for large components; possibly also zero series production or production of only one product).
+In component testing, adhesively bonded joints and fiber composite components are tested, for example, in a test stand under real conditions or conditions that simulate reality.
+In the process, loads and environments as well as manufacturing influences are applied.
+The global/local failure of the adhesively bonded joint or the fiber composite component is observed and measured, and the reserve as well as safety are represented, for example, with the help of overload or a longer loading period.
+This approach provides direct verification on the structure without the uncertainty of computational abstraction and is a cost-effective method for small test components.
+However, it is rather difficult to verify low failure probabilities, as is the realization of complex test conditions (e.g. temperature changes in large components; possibly also pilot series production or the production of just one product).

 3. Documented experience

-This method requires verifiably verifying the load capacity based on empirical values that show that the design has already proven itself in the past.
-In addition, the transferability to the adhesively bonded joint or fibre composite component in operation must be documented.
-This approach is cost-effective due to the existing experience and there is no uncertainty due to mathematical abstraction.
-In addition, direct verification can be provided on an existing construction under real conditions.
-However, the documented experience is only applicable if the design and operating conditions are comparable.
+This approach requires verifiably documented load capacity based on empirical values that show that the design has already proven itself in the past.
+In addition, the transferability to the adhesively bonded joint or fiber composite component in operation must be documented.
+This approach is cost-effective due to the available experience and the uncertainty arising from computational abstraction is avoided.
+In addition, the direct verification can be provided on an existing construction under real conditions.
+However, the documented experience is only applicable if the construction and operating conditions are comparable.

 4. Combination of paths 1 - 3

-The safest way to verify adhesively bonded joints or fibre composite components is to combine the first three methods.
-All requirements can be assessed in a suitable manner and documented in a comprehensible manner.
-The combination enables a mathematical verification that is experimentally supported and validated.
-Compared to path 1 and 2, the environmental conditions including ageing are easier to visualise.
-In addition, experience is systematically built up - which in turn makes route 3 possible in the first place.
-Although this approach initially involves a relatively high level of effort, it later proves to be profitable in terms of data, experience and transferability.
+The safest way to verify adhesively bonded joints or fiber composite components is to combine the first three methods.
+All requirements can be evaluated in a suitable manner and documented in a comprehensible way.
+The combination enables a computational verification that is supported and validated experimentally.
+Compared to paths 1 and 2, the environmental conditions, including ageing, can be better represented.
+In addition, experience is built up systematically – which in turn is only made possible by path 3.
+Although this path initially involves a relatively high level of effort, it later proves to be cost-effective in terms of data, experience and transferability.

-Load and temperature, adhesion, media resistance and manufacturing influences play an important role in the verification process.
-The table shows the presentability of the individual factors for each verification path.
-Here, too, it is clear that a combination of paths 1-3 offers the best option for both small and large components.
-Under certain conditions, however, it is sufficient to give preference to individual paths (e.g. component testing for small components or documented experience with verified transferability to the operating behaviour).
+When providing evidence, load and temperature, adhesion, media resistance and manufacturing influences play an important role.
+The table shows the representability of the individual factors for each method of verification.
+Here, too, it becomes clear that a combination of methods 1-3 offers the best possibility for both small and large components.
+However, under certain conditions it is sufficient to prefer individual methods (e.g. component testing for small components or documented experience with verified transferability to operating behavior).

 Image: IFAM Presentability of the Verification Process